abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 questions afterwards.
 One of the questions that somebody asked fairly early on was: “How do we deal with that feeling of guilt?”
-Of course, I was familiar with that feeling, but the interesting thing was that when I tried to translate it, I realized that I don’t know what the word for guilt is in Thai.
+Of course, I was familiar with that feeling, but the interesting thing was that when I tried to translate it, I realized that I didn’t know what the word for guilt is in Thai.
 I had been translating for teachers and studying the language and the Dhamma for years, but my mind drew a blank, so I burst out laughing.
 I explained to him what the question was, why I was